 [CUET] Mock Test of Fundamentals of Partnership (Partner’s Loan to the firm) Class 12 CBSE, ISC October 29, 2025

-[CUET] Mock Test of Fundamentals of Partnership (Profit & Loss Appropriation A/c (Part – 1) October 17, 2025
+[CUET] Mock Test of Fundamentals of Partnership (Appropriation of Profit with Result (Free) October 27, 2025